Costa Rica- ESPH

 - Land use restrictions: landowners do not want restrictions on land use and many farms are not interested as they feel that PES is an obstacle to future sale of their properties.

 The ESPH has the capacity to carry out monitoring and technical supervision through its own staff, as the institution was already carrying out environmentally-oriented activities.
-Management of funds is done as part of the organisation usual water-fees collection (additional work was limited to the creation of a new accounting code for the funds collected through the new fee) so that there was no need to develop or require additional financial systems.
-The capacity created by the ESPH staff in understanding and experimenting with payments for environmental services is remarkable and they are also willing to collaborate with other groups or individuals (national and international).
+Management of funds is done as part of the organisation’s usual water fees collection (additional work was limited to the creation of a new accounting code for the funds collected through the new fee) so there was no need to develop or require additional financial systems.
+The capacity created by the ESPH staff in understanding and experimenting with payments for ES is remarkable and they are also willing to collaborate with other groups or individuals (national and international).

 Contact